Shavand

-Shavand (شوند) (Note: Also known as Shāhvand and Shāhvend) is a village in, and the capital of, Dargazin-e Olya Rural District (Note: Formerly Darjazin-e Olya Rural District) of Shahanjarin District, Dargazin County, Hamadan province, Iran.
+Shavand (شوند) (Note: Also known as Shāhvand and Shāhvend) is a village in, and the capital of, Dargazin-e Olya Rural District (Note: Formerly Darjazin-e Olya Rural District) in Shahanjarin District of Dargazin County, Hamadan province, Iran.
 The previous capital of the rural district was the village of Changarin, now the city of Shahanjarin.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 978 in 232 households, when it was in Darjazin-e Olya Rural District (Note: Renamed Dargazin-e Olya Rural District) of the former Qorveh-ye Darjazin District of Razan County.
+At the time of the 2006 National Census, the village's population was 978 in 232 households, when it was in Darjazin-e Olya Rural District (Note: Renamed Dargazin-e Olya Rural District) of the former Qorveh-ye Darjazin District in Razan County.
 The following census in 2011 counted 955 people in 272 households.
 The 2016 census measured the population of the village as 924 people in 282 households.

-After the census, the district was separated from the county in the establishment of Dargazin County.
+In 2019, the district was separated from the county in the establishment of Dargazin County.
 The rural district was transferred to the new Shahanjarin District and renamed Dargazin-e Olya Rural District.